LHEEA/meshmagick/doc/command_line/cli_usage.rst

 for scaling of 2 along specific axes and of the whole mesh in space.
 The last command gives:

-.. program-output:: meshmagick ../meshmagick/tests/data/SEAREV.vtp -s 2 -i
+.. program-output:: python ../meshmagick/meshmagick.py ../meshmagick/tests/data/SEAREV.vtp -s 2 -i

 .. warning::